RoyalIcing/Shohin/README.md

 The Elm architecture in Swift for building iOS apps.

+## Philosophy

+- Uses value types
+- Opt-in: only use it where you like
+- Pragmatic: integrates with UIKit instead of trying to wholesale replace it
+- Extensible: create your own view elements and commands

 ## Usage

 - Model: the stored representation of your app's state.
 Likely a struct.